Are you a working mama but long to stay home to be with your child?

 Web developers are in high demand and if you have an eye for design, you’re gold!

 Mel of A Prettier Web develops WordPress themes for women.

 What’s great about Mel is that she provides free workshops to help you learn how to master WordPress!

 So, if you were the child that took apart your toys to see what was inside and then built it up again, you might have a knack for developing websites 🙂

 I love images!
 Right now, mompreneurs, bloggers and freelancers are devouring up funky images, swanky images or feminine images for their site.

 There are many self-taught graphic designers and photographers out there just freelancing it up!

-Take a look at Rachel of Haute Chocolate.
+Take a look at Rachel of Haute Stock.
 She is a mom who has an amazing eye for branding design.